NVIDIA AI Enterprise 1.1 or later

 Select the Namespace and click on Manage VM Class in the VM Service card.

-From the Manage VM Classes pop up, select the check box next to the VM class which you previously created.
-You can select one or many VM classes, dependent on how you choose to architect your deployment.
+From the Manage VM Classes pop-up, select the check box next to the VM class that you previously created.
+You can select one or many VM classes, depending on how you choose to architect your deployment.

-The VM class, vm-class-t4-16gb (Create a GPU Accelerated Classes) is listed below.
+The VM class, vm-class-t4-16gb (Create GPU Accelerated Classes) is listed below.

 The VM class, vm-class-a30-24gb (Create a VM Class Using MIG) is listed below.